Grumblesaur/quickgen/README.txt

 category, but remove any of the syllable structures with "C" in them from the syllable structures list.

-Likewise if you have a similar case with onsets.
+Likewise with "O" if you have a similar case with onsets.

 If your language has syllabic nasals or sonorants, create a group for them in vowels.
 You can still have a group